hemopz/genai-muck-matic/README.md

 * Wrote a custom **OpenCV inference script** for lane tracking
 * Helped to Design complete hardware mechanism in **SOLIDWORKS**
 * Installed, debugged, and patched environment issues
-* Tested custom videos and images fo
+* Tested the object detection model using custom images and videos to evaluate its performance in real-world poultry farm scenarios
 * Created complete **GitHub documentation** & folder structure

 ---